tomasstolker/diskmap/docs/index.rst

 Documentation for *diskmap*
 ===========================

-*diskmap* is a tool for scattered light mapping of protoplanetary disks.
+*diskmap* is a tool for scattered light mapping of protoplanetary disks

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
+   :hidden:

    installation
    tutorial.ipynb